Building a FlashCard SaaS Platform with Claude AI in One Month

 API --> SQL & AI

-The result is a production-ready platform built on Microsoft Azure.
-The architecture follows a modular monolith pattern with Clean Architecture, internally structured for future microservices extraction, but deployed as a single unit to keep operational complexity and costs low.
+The end result is a production-ready platform running on Microsoft Azure.
+I went with a modular monolith using Clean Architecture, structured so I can extract into microservices later if I need to, but deployed as a single unit to keep things simple and cheap.

-Backend: Uses .NET 10 with Minimal APIs and MediatR for CQRS, providing clean separation between commands, queries, and domain logic.
+Backend: .NET 10 with Minimal APIs and MediatR for CQRS.
+Clean separation between commands, queries, and domain logic.

-Frontend: A React 19 SPA built with Vite and TypeScript, communicating with the backend via a well-defined REST API.
+Frontend: React 19 SPA built with Vite and TypeScript, talking to the backend through a proper REST API.

-Infrastructure: Cloud resources are defined in Bicep templates and deployed via Azure Pipelines for reproducible, automated deployments.
+Infrastructure: Everything defined in Bicep templates and deployed through Azure Pipelines.
+Reproducible and automated.

 💰